-Instrumental or vocal participation in a symphonic organization with rehearsal every Monday evening.
-Four to five concerts are presented each academic year.
-Admission to the symphony is open to all who can perform with competency.
+Instrumental or vocal participation in a college-level organization with a regular rehearsal schedule, culminating in public concert performances.
+Open to all WWCC students who can perform with the required competencies.
 Formerly MUSC 243.

-MUSC 261 Vocal Ensemble IV [HP]
+MUSC 261 Vocal Ensemble IV [HP] 2 Credits